At 8 weeks after reattaching my bicep back to the bone I'm doing much better.

 Eighteen minutes into it I was ready to quit.

-Then I remembered, that my competition is against the little voice inside that wants me to quit.
+competition is against the little voice inside that wants me to quit.

 I’m stronger than that voice.